-- Master's Degree University of North Dakota, with a Masters in Space Studies, in 2012. - Bachelor's Degree Southern Illinois University at Carbondale with a Bachelor's of Science degree in Workforce Education and Development in 1998.
+- Master's Degree University of North Dakota, with a Master of Science, in 2012. - Bachelor's Degree Southern Illinois University at Carbondale with a Bachelor's of Science degree in Workforce Education and Development in 1998.
 Also received a minor in curriculum development from Southern Illinois University at Carbondale.